In Part 1 I covered cookies and how we track readers, in aggregate but never personally, with them.

 - If we were to bring out a new product that is linked and applicable to your membership, for example a downloadable eBook (no plans), we would send you an email about that.

-- We are required by the Canada Revenue Authority to collect your IP address and location, but we only use that as part of our annual tax reporting.
+- We are required by the Canada Revenue Authority to collect your approximate location, but we only use that as part of our annual sales tax reporting.

 What We Don’t Do With Your Information